 Chair - The Senior Athlete Representative or his/her designee shall be the chair of the committee.

-Members - The Athletes Committee shall consist of the Athlete Representatives, the Athlete At-Large Board members and [include any additional athlete members].
+Members - The Athletes Committee shall consist of the Athlete Representatives and the Athlete At-Large Board members. .

-Duties - The Athletes’ Committee shall have general charge of the business and affairs of the Athletes of XXSI, and shall undertake such activities (a) delegated to it by the Board of Directors or the General Chair or (b) undertaken by the Committee as being in the best interests of the Athlete Members, XXSI, USA Swimming and the sport of swimming
+Duties - The Athletes’ Committee shall have general charge of the business and affairs of the Athletes of WISI, and shall undertake such activities (a) delegated to it by the Board of Directors or the General Chair or (b) undertaken by the Committee as being in the best interests of the Athlete Members, WISI, USA Swimming and the sport of swimming.

 .2 Finance Committee -